10darts/documentation/index.rst

 1. Please have somebody integrate 10darts SDK in your app.
 2. Launch your `first campaign <https://10darts.com/app/notifications>`_.

-For further info keep on reading these Docs & Help this is just starting and feel free to contact us on it@10darts.com if you need any help.
+For further info keep reading these Docs & the Help section.
+Feel free to contact us on it@10darts.com if you need any help.

 .. toctree::
     :maxdepth: 2